(The Austin American-Statesman published this post as an article on March 20, 2016.)

 There are natural limits to the creation and how it works.
 Try and do all you can, but most of these limits are unassailable.
 Sometimes the spirit of “just a little bit more” needs to accommodate itself to the spirit of “enough is enough.”
 Creation, if we pay attention, teaches this invaluable lesson in many and various ways.
 My cilantro garden followed its given script.
 It thrived and produced during the cooler months of the year and then produced something else when spring warmth returned – hundreds upon hundreds of seeds.
 October would come again, and with it, the glorious cycle of rebirth.

 Since this first described excursion, I’ve been growing cilantro every winter in Texas.
 The last few years, I’ve discovered a more effective way than chopping the shoots to extend the harvest: cilantro pesto.
-I’ve been making basil pesto for years (from the summer garden), and use a simple blender recipe: harvested cilantro leaves, walnuts (or pecans), extra virgin olive oil, a few slices of fresh sweet onion, and a touch of salt.
+I’ve been making basil pesto for years (from the summer garden), and use an adapted blender recipe: harvested cilantro leaves, walnuts (or pecans), extra virgin olive oil, a few slices of fresh sweet onion, and a touch of salt.
 It keeps in the freezer for as long as needed and goes really well with grilled fish and Viognier.
 Provecho.

 Oftentimes gazing upon my cilantro garden, I am reminded of the cycle of death and resurrection.
 Death, many times, is undesirable and cruel.
 Yet, my garden testifies: death is not the end.
 More is to come.